A Man’s Discovery That Respect Is a Biblical Truth

 For the wife reading this, God calls her to put on respect and honor toward her husband not because of her husband’s goodness but because of her goodness.
 This is about who she is, not about who her husband fails to be.

 For the husband reading this, demanding respect from your wife misses the point completely.
 If you are to exert any effort it isn’t in requiring of her to respect you but for you to walk in humility before her, to honor her as a fellow heir of the grace of life even when she fails to do this toward you, to serve her as best you can, maintain good motives toward her, and to trust her goodwill.
 Do that and I predict she’ll eventually soften and show you more respect.

-If not, if she is a contemptible woman no matter what you do; therefore, please grasp that God will honor you for the reasons stated and a Day is coming when the suffering you endured in this painful marriage will be met with Christ Himself praising you, honoring you, exalting you, and glorifying you.
-He will do so because He designed you to need this, as you need His love.
+Therefore, for husband and wife alike, please grasp that God will honor you for the reasons stated and a Day is coming when the suffering you may have endured in a painful marriage will be met with Christ Himself praising you, honoring you, exalting you, and glorifying you.
+He will do so because He designed you to need this, both love and respect.
 In the meantime, do your 5 percent.